swainechen/chenlab-training/sysadmin/bioinformatics.md

 tar xvzf archaea-refseq.tar.gz
 ```

-The AMI provided has all the RefSeq databases downloaded and installed already from [https://github.com/oschwengers/referenceseeker#databases](https://github.com/oschwengers/referenceseeker#databases).
+The CHENLAB-PUBLIC AMI has all the RefSeq databases downloaded and installed already from [https://github.com/oschwengers/referenceseeker#databases](https://github.com/oschwengers/referenceseeker#databases).
 These can be used by specifying one of the following as the db location (first argument) for `referenceseeker`:
 * /usr/local/lib/referenceseeker/archaea-refseq
 * /usr/local/lib/referenceseeker/bacteria-refseq